 Before we can determine whether stainless steel is a sustainable material, we should first define what we mean by sustainability in relation to what is known as the triple bottomline: social, environmental and economic sustainability.

 The material, in its use or in its production process, respects the human being, especially in terms of health and safety.
 A sustainable material does not harm the people working to produce it, or the people who handle it during its use, recycling and ultimate disposal.

 The emission footprints of the material, especially those related to carbon, water and air, are minimised.
 Reuse and recyclability are at high levels.
 The material has low maintenance costs and a long life, both key indicators that the impact of the material on the planet is at the lowest levels possible.

 The industries producing the material show long-term sustainability and growth, provide excellent reliability and quality for their customers, and ensure a solid and reliable supplychain to the end consumer.

-The International Stainless Steel Forum and its members are committed to a sustainable world.
+The world stainless association and its members are committed to a sustainable world.